JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-before-commit/index.md

 ## Before Commit at Project Level
 If you always want to reformat code in this Project before you commit it, you can do this in one of two ways.
 You can either use **⌘,** (macOS), **Ctrl+Alt+S** (Windows/Linux) to display the Preferences/Settings and then search for _on commit_.
 The option you want is **Version Control > Commit** and then the **Before Commit** panel.

-Select the **Reformat Code** checkbox and press **OK** to always reformat your files prior to commit.
+Select the **Reformat Code** checkbox and press **OK** to always reformat your files prior to commit according to your settings.
 This will apply to all your languages.

 ![Rearrange Code Before Commit](before-commit-reformat-code.png)